Roman Forum: Excavation and preservation

-The excavation by Carlo Fea, who began clearing the debris from the Arch of Septimius Severus in 1803 marked the beginning of clearing the Forum.
+The excavation by Carlo Fea, who began clearing the debris from the Arch of Septimius Severus in 1803, marked the beginning of clearing the Forum.
 Excavations were officially begun in 1898 by the Italian government under the Minister of Public Instruction, Dr. Baccelli.
-The 1898, restoration had three main objectives: restore fragmented pieces of columns, bases, and cornices to their original locations in the Forum, reach the lowest possible level of the Forum without damaging existing structures, and to identify already half-excavated structures, along with the Senate house and Basilica Aemilia.
+The 1898 restoration had three main objectives: to restore fragmented pieces of columns, bases, and cornices to their original locations in the Forum; to reach the lowest possible level of the Forum without damaging existing structures; and to identify already half-excavated structures, along with the Senate house and Basilica Aemilia.
 These state-funded excavations were led by Dr. Giacomo Boni until he died in 1925, stopping briefly during World War I.

 In 2008, heavy rains caused structural damage to the modern concrete covering holding the "Black Stone" marble together over the Lapis Niger in Rome.
-Excavations in the Forum continue, with new discoveries by archaeologists working in the Forum since 2009 leading to questions about Rome's exact age.
-One of these recent discoveries includes a tufa wall near the Lapis Niger used to channel water from nearby aquifers.
+Excavations in the Forum continue, with discoveries by archaeologists working in the Forum since 2009 leading to questions about Rome's exact age.
+One of these recent discoveries includes a tuff wall near the Lapis Niger used to channel water from nearby aquifers.
 Around the wall, pottery remains and food scraps allowed archaeologists to date the likely construction of the wall to the 8th or 9th century BC, over a century before the traditional date of Rome's founding.

 In 2020, Italian archaeologists discovered a sarcophagus and a circular altar dating to the 6th century BC.
 Experts disagree whether it is a memorial tomb dedicated to Rome's legendary founder, Romulus.

 Temple of Saturn

 The Temple of Saturn was one of the more significant buildings located in the Roman Forum.
 Little is known about when the temple was built, as the original temple is believed to have been burnt down by the Gauls early in the fourth century.
 However, it is understood that it was also rebuilt by Munatius Plancus in 42 BC.
 The eight remaining columns are all that is left of the illustrious temple.
 Though its exact date of completion is not known, it stands as one of the oldest buildings in the Forum.
 The temple originally was to be built to the god Jupiter but was replaced with Saturn; historians are unsure why.
 The building was not used solely for religious practice; the temple also functioned as a bank for Roman society.

 The Temple stood in the forum along with four other temples, the temples of Concord, Vesta, Castor and Pollox.
 At each temple, animal sacrifices and rituals were done in front of the religious sites.
 These acts were meant to provide good fortune to those entering and using the temple.
-Since the Temple of Saturn also functioned as a bank, and since Saturn was the god of the Golden Age, the sacrifices were made in hope of financial success.
+Since the Temple of Saturn also functioned as a bank, and since Saturn was the god of the Golden Age, sacrifices were made there in the hope of financial success.

-Inside the Temple there were multiple vaults for the public and private ones for individuals.
+Inside the Temple, there were multiple vaults for the public and private ones for individuals.
 There were also sections of the Temple for public speaking events and feasts which often followed the sacrifices.